akveo/nebular/DEV_DOCS.md

 #ngx-admin development on the latest Nebular sources

-1. `rm -rf node_modules/@nebular` to remove a package install from npm
+1. `rm -rf node_modules/@nebular` to remove the package installed
-2. run `npm link` for the each Nebular module in *nebular/src/framework* except for *icons*
+2. run `npm link` for each Nebular module in *nebular/src/framework* except for *icons*
-3. make sure you don't have *node_modules* in nebular (this may cause an issue an issue the angular-cli)
+3. make sure you don't have *node_modules* in Nebular project (this may cause an issue an issue the angular-cli)
 4. link Nebular in ngx-admin: `npm link @nebular/{auth,theme}`

 #ngx-admin release